Canon 1D X Mark II vs Nikon W300

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the 1DX Mark II and the W300 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the W300 followed on from the Nikon AW130.
+The W300 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon W300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.